 - Funding for one national society meeting: ASA or SOAP

-- Additional funding for a second Academic/research meeting: Fellows who present an abstract at a national meeting/conference will receive funding, based on the Program Director's approval.
+- Additional funding for a second Academic/research meeting: Fellows who present an abstract at a national meeting will receive funding for a second meeting, based on the Program Director's approval.

 - Dedicated office space with desktop computer

-To be considered for a fellowship position, please send the following application materials to Lauren Rossi.
+Applicants will be considered throughout the training year, so there is no application deadline.
+Please send the following application materials to Lauren Rossi.

 Illinois Department of Financial & Professional Regulations (IDFPR)